kaixin96/PANet/README.md

 ### Usage

-1. Download the ImageNet-pretrained weights of VGG16 network from `torchvision`: [https://download.pytorch.org/models/vgg16-397923af.pth](https://download.pytorch.org/models/vgg16-397923af.pth) and put it under `pretrained_model` folder.
+1. Download the ImageNet-pretrained weights of VGG16 network from `torchvision`: [https://download.pytorch.org/models/vgg16-397923af.pth](https://download.pytorch.org/models/vgg16-397923af.pth) and put it under `PANet/pretrained_model` folder.

 2. Change configuration via `config.py`, then train the model using `python train.py` or test the model using `python test.py`.
 You can use `sacred` features, e.g. `python train.py with gpu_id=2`.